cstayyab/RRLStoryFetcher/README.md

 # RRLStoryFetcher
-This package allow the user to fetch Story or Chapters of astroy from Royal  Legends.
+This package allow the user to fetch Story or Chapters of a story from Royal  Legends.

 ## Sample Code
 This sample code fetches the content of a story "The Good Student" from Royal Road Legends and store it in a single HTML file.